-Our operations presently consist of planning and conducting of pre-clinical testing and potential additional clinical trials, evaluating opportunities for the raising of capital, developing our technology or seeking technology licenses or acquisitions, and identifying potential commercial partners.
-We have not yet demonstrated our ability to obtain regulatory approvals, manufacture a commercial scale product, or arrange for a third-party to do so on our behalf, or conduct sales and marketing activities necessary for product commercialization.
+Our operations presently consist of planning and conducting of pre-clinical testing and potential additional clinical trials, should they be required, evaluating opportunities for the raising of capital, developing our technology or seeking technology licenses or acquisitions, and at some point, identifying potential commercial partners.
+We have not yet demonstrated our ability to obtain regulatory approvals, manufacture a commercial-scale product, or arrange for a third-party to do so on our behalf, or conduct sales and marketing activities necessary for product commercialization.
 Consequently, any predictions you make about our future viability or ability to accomplish our business goals may not be as accurate as they could be if we had a longer operating history.